 Try hair regrowth treatment

-Some research has suggested that minoxidil (Rogaine) might speed up hair regrowth or reduce hair loss during chemotherapy.
+Some research suggests that minoxidil (Rogaine) might speed up hair regrowth or reduce hair loss during chemotherapy.

 Doctors may, for example, recommend Rogaine for people who have had tamoxifen therapy for breast cancer.
 However, it can be messy and expensive.
 Pharmacies usually offer other forms of minoxidil that are cheaper.